indianpoptart/UCONNAlerts/README.md

 ## License

-The Parks and Rec  source code is released under the [MIT License](https://github.com/indianpoptart/Parks-and-Recreation/blob/master/LICENSE).
+The UCONN Alerts  source code is released under the [MIT License](https://github.com/indianpoptart/UCONNAlerts/blob/master/LICENSE).

 While it is not strictly forbidden by the license, I would greatly appreciate it if you didn't redistribute this app exactly the way it is in the Play Store.
 There's nothing stopping you, but please don't do it.
+You can use the code for your app however, but no direct copy.

 ## 3rd Party API's